-In the middle of the report, there are definitions offered for key terms (see Figure 1).
-For a list of terms used on ACT Aspire reports, see the Glossary in this guide.
+At the bottom of the first page of the Current Progress Report, there are definitions offered for key scoring terms (see Figure 1).
+For a list of terms used on ACT Aspire reports, see the glossary in this guide.

-An ACT Aspire Composite Score, Predicted ACT Composite Score Range (provided for grades 6-10), and Predicted PreACT Composite Score Range (provided for grades 6-9) are shown on the report if the student took the ACT Aspire English, mathematics, reading, and science tests (see Figure 1).
-Predicted ACT and PreACT subject score ranges are also given for each subject test.
-The predicted score ranges for the ACT English, mathematics, reading, and science are reported on a 1-36 scale; predicted score ranges for the PreACT are on a 1-35 scale.
+An ACT Aspire Composite score (computed for grades 8, 9, and 10 only) and Predicted ACT Composite Score Range (provided for grades 9 and 10 only) are shown on the report if the student took the ACT Aspire English, mathematics, reading, and science tests (see Figure 2).
+Predicted ACT Subject Score ranges are also given for each Early High School (Grades 9-10) subject test.
+The predicted score ranges for the ACT English, mathematics, reading, and science are reported on a

+1-36 scale, while the predicted score range for the ACT writing test is reported on a 2-12 scale.

-ACT Aspire also reports the student's national percentile ranks, ELA Score, Progress With Text Complexity Indicator, STEM Score, and Progress Toward Career Readiness Indicator.
-These additional measures of student performance are only available if specific subjects and grade levels are assessed.
+ACT Aspire also reports the student's national percentile ranks, ELA score, Progress with Text Complexity indicator, STEM score, and Progress toward Career Readiness indicator.
+These additional measures of student performance are only available if specific subjects and grade level tests are assessed.
+See Table 7 for the subject and grade requirements for each of the supplemental scores.